 Unless the job ad specifies, send a UI or UX designer resume PDF.

-In 2018, PDFs are machine-readable.
+Nowadays, PDFs are machine-readable.
 That means they work well with Applicant Tracking Software.

 Plus, MS Word doc resumes can turn horsey in transit.

 Pro Tip: Switching careers?
 Got resume gaps?
 Consider the combination resume format for your ux designer resume or ui designer resume.
 It trophy-cases all your best transferable achievements.

 Need to ideate some other options for your user interface developer resume format?
 Working on a UX resume?
 See our guide: The Best Resume Format: How to Get the Formatting Right?